 True or not, I can’t say.
 But, with quick research through NASA’s documents, you will find that there is no evidence that points to a single eclipse either on December 21 or 23 of 2012.
 (Update: It didn’t happen.)

 End of the World?

-December 21, 2012 marks the completion of the 13th b’aktun.
-For the Maya this is a time of reflection and great celebrations as a new age unfolds, and it should be honoured instead of feared.
+December 21, 2012, marks the completion of the 13th b’aktun.
+For the Maya, this is a time of reflection and great celebrations as a new age unfolds, and it should be honored instead of feared.
 But if we still have our doubts, the best thing we can do as Rosario Panti said, is to “put your foot on the ground and have faith”.

 Update: As expected, nothing happened on December 21, 2012.
 The new Maya age began.